 • Represented a leading internet company in consumer class action litigation in the Northern District of California, including cases concerning the allegedly defective nature of smartphone devices, and allegedly false and misleading marketing practices; motions to dismiss granted in multiple cases.

-• Represented a major pharmaceutical company, as lead counsel on legal motions and appellate issues, in a federal MDL with more than 10,000 individual cases, as well as related coordinated state court proceedings in Delaware and New Jersey.
-Successfully argued and drafted Daubert and summary judgment motions, and prevailed in the first two sets of bellwether cases in the MDL, in rulings affirmed by the Eleventh Circuit on an appeal Steven argued and briefed.
-Steven also was on the trial team in New Jersey state court that won a defense jury verdict in the only case in the mass tort litigation that made it to trial.
+• Represented a major pharmaceutical company, as lead counsel on legal motions and appellate issues, in a federal MDL with more than 10,000 individual cases as well as related coordinated state court proceedings.
+Drafted and argue Daubert and summary judgment motions granted in lead bellwether cases in the federal and state cases, and prevailed on appeal, and on trial team that secured defense verdict in the only case that ever made it to trial.

 • Represented a major pharmaceutical company in business litigation against other businesses arising from alleged breaches of contract in disputes to be litigated in Delaware or arbitrated in California and New York.